tdolby-at-uk-ibm-com/ace-soap-unt-example/README.md

 # Triggering different failures

-As well as successfully providing UserName Tokens, the projects can be modified slightly to show different failures.
+As well as successfully providing UserName Tokens, the projects can be used to show different failures.

 ## Failure to specify a security profile

-Changing the link from the Compute node so that it goes to the "SOAP Request Without SecProf" node will route the message to a nod ethat has the correct policy set and bindings, but no security profile specified.
+Invoking http://localhost:7800/noSecurityProfile will route the message to a node that has the correct policy set and bindings, but no security profile specified.
 When the flow is invoked, errors of the following form will be returned:
 ```
 <detail><text>Exception.
 BIP2230E: Error detected whilst processing a message in node &apos;testFlow.SOAP Request Without SecProf&apos;. : /jenkins/slot0/product-build/WMB/src/DataFlowEngine/TemplateNodes/ImbRequestTemplateNode.cpp: 1172: ImbRequestTemplateNode::processMessageAssemblyToFailure: ComIbmSOAPRequestNode: testFlow#FCMComposite_1_5
 BIP3754E: The SOAP Request Node or SOAP Async Request Node testFlow.SOAP Request Without SecProf encountered an error while processing the outbound SOAP request. : /jenkins/slot0/product-build/WMB/src/WebServices/WSLibrary/ImbSOAPRequestNode.cpp: 215: ImbSOAPRequestNode::requestData: ComIbmSOAPRequestNode: testFlow#FCMComposite_1_5